grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/executing-k6-scripts-with-testrun-crd.md

 {{< admonition type="note" >}}

 A single `ConfigMap` has a character limit of 1048576 bytes.
-If you need to have a larger test file, you have to use a `volumeClaim` or a `LocalFile` instead.
+If you need to have a larger test file, you have to use a `volumeClaim` or a `localFile` instead.

 {{< /admonition >}}